47degrees/helios/README.md

 ## Running Microsite

-To run locally the **Helios** microsite you need to execute first this:
+To run the **Helios** microsite locally, you need to execute the following command:

 ```bash
 bundle install --gemfile ./helios-docs/Gemfile --path vendor/bundle